HatakaCder/Online-3D-BPP-DRL/README.md

 ```
 pip install -r requirements.txt
 ```
-* After that, you should run fix_gym_lib.py to fix the gym library, which is a dependency of our project.
+* After that, you should run fix_gym_lib.py to fix the gym library, which is a dependency of our project (if you have installed a virtual environment).
+* Otherwise, copy passive_env_checker.py to the folder gym/utils in the Python packages folder.
 ```
 python fix_gym_lib.py
 ```